dalong0514/ITstudy/001大语言模型/01Paper/2023046A-Survey-of-Large-Language-Models.md

 • Effective RL training.
 As the RL training process tends to be unstable and hyper-parameter sensitive, it is suggested that the language model should be well supervised finetuned before RL training, so as to reaching a good model capacity.
 A commonly-used way is to fine-tune the LLM on its best outputs of the prompts (referred to as rejection sampling or best-of-N ) from the alignment dataset until convergence before RL.
 Given a prompt, the LLM would first produce N outputs via the sampling algorithm, and then the best candidate from the model will be selected by the reward model for learning.
 After fine-tuning the LLM on the best samples until convergence, the RL process will be performed to further improve the performance.
 LLaMA 2 [99] has successively trained five versions of RLHF models, where the LLM has been progressively improved with the improvement of the reward models.
 In this way, the collected prompts and annotations of human preference data can better reflect the issues of the current model checkpoint, thus making special tuning to address these issues.
 In addition, LLaMA 2 also adds samples from prior iterations into the subsequent ones, to alleviate the possible capacity regression issue during iterative optimization.

 • Efficient RL training.
-As the RL training requires to 41

-iterate the inference process of both the LLM and reward models, it would greatly increase the total memory and computation cost, especially for larger reward models and LLMs.
+As the RL training requires to iterate the inference process of both the LLM and reward models, it would greatly increase the total memory and computation cost, especially for larger reward models and LLMs.
 As a practical trick, we can deploy the reward model on a separate server, and invoke the corresponding API to work with the LLM on its own server.
 In addition, as RLHF requires the LLM to generate multiple candidate outputs, instead of calling the sample decoding procedure for multiple times, it is more efficient to utilize the beam search decoding algorithm 26 .
 It only needs to perform onepass decoding for response generation, meanwhile such a strategy can also enhance the diversity of the generated candidate responses.

 Process-Supervised RLHF.
 In existing literature of RLHF [376], the supervision signals for RL training can be generally classified into two distinct categories: outcomesupervision signals and process-supervision signals.
 The outcome-supervised RLHF employs a quantitative score to assess the quality of the whole text generated by LLMs.
 In contrast, process-supervised RLHF offers an evaluation of each individual component (e.g., sentence, word, or reasoning step) within the generated content, which can provide fine-grained supervision signals to guide the training, helping LLMs refine the undesired generation contents [376, 377].
 OpenAI has proposed a fine-grained annotation dataset named PRM800k [377] consisting of 12K process-annotated mathematical problems (i.e., MATH dataset [378]) and 75K solutions generated by LLMs of these problems, where each reasoning step of mathematical problems is labeled as positive, negative or neutral in PRM800k.
 This fine-grained dataset has been utilized in existing work [377, 379] to train the process-supervised reward models (PRM), and the probability from the prediction of each label can be considered as the supervision signals during RLHF procedure.
 To effectively leverage processsupervision signals from PRMs, existing work [376] has utilized expert iteration [380, 381], an effective RL algorithm to improve the base policy via learning from expert policy.
 Typically, expert iteration contains two main stages: policy improvement and distillation [376].
 In the policy improvement stage, expert policy processes the systematic search procedure to produce the samples.
 PRMs provide process-supervision signals to guide expert policy in the search procedure and enhance the quality of samples.
 Subsequently, during the distillation stage, the samples generated by expert policy in the first stage are utilized to improve the base policy through supervised fine-tuning.
 In addition to expert iteration, PRMs can also be utilized to re-rank the candidates of the final answers generated by LLMs [377] or to select better intermediate reasoning steps during step by step reasoning [379, 382].

-5.2.4 Alignment without RLHF Although RLHF has achieved great success in aligning the behaviors of LLMs with human values and preferences, it also suffers from notable limitations.
-First, RLHF needs to train multiple LMs including the model being aligned, the
+5.2.4 Alignment without RLHF

+Although RLHF has achieved great success in aligning the behaviors of LLMs with human values and preferences, it also suffers from notable limitations.
+First, RLHF needs to train multiple LMs including the model being aligned, the reward model, and the reference model at the same time, which is tedious in algorithmic procedure and memoryconsuming in practice.
-26. https://huggingface.co/docs/transformers/v4.31.0/en/main classes/text generation#transformers.GenerationMixin.group beam search

-reward model, and the reference model at the same time, which is tedious in algorithmic procedure and memoryconsuming in practice.
 Besides, the commonly-used PPO algorithm in RLHF is rather complex and often sensitive to hyper-parameters.
 As an alternative, increasing studies explore to directly optimize LLMs to adhere to human preferences, using supervised fine-tuning without reinforcement learning [349].

 Overview.
 The basic idea of non-RL alignment approaches is to directly fine-tune LLMs with supervised learning on high-quality alignment dataset.
 It basically assumes that response feedback or golden rules to avert unsafe behaviors have been injected or included in the specially curated alignment dataset, so that LLMs can directly learn aligned behaviors from these demonstration data via suitable fine-tuning strategies.
 Thus, to implement this approach, two key issues are the construction of alignment dataset and the design of fine-tuning loss.
 For the first issue, the alignment dataset can be automatically constructed by an aligned LLMs according to human-written safety principles [347] or refining existing examples using edits operations [383].
 In addition, we can also reuse existing reward models to select highrated responses from existing human feedback data [373].
 For the second issue, non-RL alignment approaches mainly fine-tune LLMs in a supervised learning way (the same as the original instruction tuning loss) on a high-quality alignment dataset, meanwhile auxiliary learning objectives can be used to enhance the alignment performance, e.g., ranking responses or contrasting instruction-response pairs.

 Alignment Data Collection.
 The construction of alignment data is important to effectively align the behaviors of LLMs with human preferences.
 To collect high-quality alignment data, some work tries to reuse existing reward models to select high-rated responses, and others explore to leverage powerful LLMs (e.g., ChatGPT) or build a simulated environment to generate synthetic alignment examples.
 Next, we will discuss these three lines of research.

 • Reward model based approaches.
 The reward model in RLHF has been trained to measure the alignment degree on the responses of LLMs.
 It is straightforward to leverage existing reward models to select high-quality responses as alignment data for subsequent fine-tuning.
 Based on this idea, RAFT [373] adopts reward models trained on human preference data to rank the responses of LLMs and collect those with higher rewards for supervised fine-tuning.
 In addition, the reward model can be also used to score model responses and assign them to different quality groups.
 Quark [384] sorts the responses of LLMs into different quantiles based on the reward scores.
 Each quantile is attached with a special reward token to represent the reward level of the quantile.
 Conditioned on the highest-reward tokens, LLMs are subsequently prompted to generate high-quality responses.
 Given an initial answer and the corresponding human feedback, ILF [385] first adopts LLMs to generate refined answers, then utilizes the reward model to select the answer that best matches the feedback for further training.
-As valuable resources for aligning LLMs, several reward models have been released, including DeBERTa- 42

-base/large/xxlarge from OpenAssistant 27 , Moss-7B from Fudan 28 , and Flan-T5-xl from Stanford 29 .
+As valuable resources for aligning LLMs, several reward models have been released, including DeBERTa-base/large/xxlarge from OpenAssistant 27 , Moss-7B from Fudan 28 , and Flan-T5-xl from Stanford 29 .

 • LLM based generative approaches.
 Reward models help to select aligned data from model responses.
 However, training reward models itself necessitates substantial high-quality human-labeled data, which is typically expensive and in short supply.
 In addition, although existing reward models can be reused, they might not be able to accurately capture the nonalignment behaviors in another separately trained LLM.
 Therefore, some work explores leveraging powerful LLMs to automatically generate human-aligned data.
 As a representative work, constitutional AI [371] proposes that human supervision comes from a set of principles (i.e., natural language instructions) governing AI behaviors.
 Based on these principles, LLMs will critique their own harmful responses and revise them repeatedly into finally aligned responses.
 Similarly, Self-Align [347] first adopts self-instruct [143] to generate instructions focusing on covering diverse topics.
 Then, the model is also prompted with multiple human-written principles that describe the rules of expected model behaviors (also with several in-context exemplars), to generate helpful, ethical, and reliable responses as alignment data.
 To mitigate the limit that the original SFT method can only learn from positive responses, FIGA [386] develops an improved supervised alignment approach, where both negative (the original output of low quality) and positive (the refined output by LLMs) responses are leveraged in a contrastive way, to enable LLMs to deeply understand what fine-grained revisions actually lead to good response.